hpe-dev-incubator/hpe-dev-portal/content/blog/overview-of-the-platform-level-data-model-for-redfish®-device-enablement-standard.md

 * Firmware lock-step dependency between iLO and devices

-* Fartial knowledge of device properties implemented iLO firmware
+* Partial knowledge of device properties implemented iLO firmware

 * Use of proprietary communication protocols between iLO and devices